Harry Anniss Alfred F. Vere Drewry Antony Anniss Drewry Yvonne Drewry Harry Anniss Elizabeth Hannah Terry Mini tree diagram

 The marriage is witnessed by Julia T. Drewery (sic) and H. Anniss.
 (Julia T. was Alfred's sister.
 Was 'H. Anniss' Ada's brother or her father?)

-My mother tells me that once Ada received a letter about a female missionary who had been in China for many years since before 1900, and who needed to be repatriated (sometime around the 2nd WW.)
-I believe Ada was her nearest relative.
-(It was suggested that the missionary was an aunt - if so that would have to be her father's sister, Ada) Unfortunately the letter went straight on the fire.
-My mother, Mary, suggests that Ada was disgusted that the woman had had a baby when she was 40! - possibly during her time in China.
+Unfortunately the letter went straight on the fire.
+Mary was desolate that she did not retrieve it.
+She believes that Ada was disgusted that the woman had had a baby when she was 40! - possibly during her time in China (during the 'Boxer' uprising?).
 At the time of the letter the 'aunt' could have been in her 80's or 90's.

 Pictures